Behnam-sn/Castle-Docusaurus/docs/ddd/applying-ddd-in-practice/event-storming.md

 And labels to help the participants remember the color code.

 The legend should be visible to all participants during the workshop.

+### Conventions

+It’s best to stick to the color and shape conventions,
+If possible, to be consistent with all of the currently available EventStorming books and trainings.

 ### Watch the Dynamics